SAGE Athena SWAN

-The SAGE Athena SWAN project has surveyed and interviewed academic staff about gender equity in STEMM and across the university at FedUni and created a draft 4-year Action Plan.
+The SAGE Athena SWAN project has surveyed and interviewed academic staff about gender equity in STEMM and across the University and created a draft 4-year action plan.

 - Deans and Deputy Deans can sponsor discussion about gender equity at key school meetings.

-- Senior management can discuss gender equity at FedUni at key DVC, director and manager-level meetings.
+- Senior management can discuss gender equity at Federation University at key DVC, director and manager-level meetings.

 - Host SAGE Athena SWAN events in your school - morning and afternoon teas to discuss gender equity in STEMM and higher education in discipline areas and schools.

 - Include Athena SWAN as a standing item on School Board agenda, include updates in school newsletters, sharing the Athena SWAN fact sheets and October 2018 update.